Courage to Continue

 Over all the years of recruiting, I had many failures.
 I had candidates turn down offers.
 I lost clients through company mergers, acquisitions, and changes in recruiting practices.
 I had to learn that my business was a numbers game.
 The number of contacts I reached determined how much money I made.
 Everyone has failures.
 Focusing on my failures would only create more failures and eventually kill my business.
 Focusing on the numbers of contacts I made and not the failures I encountered, I moved through decades of change successfully.

 During a period of frustration, I called a friend and told him of my fears that my business might fail.
 He suggested that I just think about what was on my desk, act on those things, and let the results take care of themselves.
-I had to learn that success was not a matter of thinking, but a matter of planning and taking action.
+I had to learn that success was not a matter of thinking, but a matter of planning and acting.

 I called a partner one time and told him that I had a problem.